Get

 Temperament & Intelligence of the Dandie Dinmont Terrier 🧠

 The Dandie Dinmont Terrier is an affectionate yet independent dog with a courageous heart.
 They form strong bonds and are loyal and loving to all family members.
 They are also alert and make wonderful watchdogs without being overly barky.
-However, they can also have a stubborn steak and can be wary of strange animals.
+However, they can also have a stubborn streak and can be wary of strange animals.
 Intelligence is a hallmark of the breed, which can make them fun to train but challenging to keep engaged.

 Are These Dogs Good for Families? 🏡